-The ECLs relating to cash and short-term deposits of the Group rounds to zero.
+The ECLs relating to cash and short-term deposits of the Group is not significant.
 Group policy is that surplus cash is placed on deposit with the Group's main relationship banks and with other banks.
 The arrangements in place result in a favourable mix between flexibility and interest earnings.
-The Group's exposure to credit risk associated cash and cash equivalents is limited using financial institutions of good standing for investment and cash handling purposes.
+The Group's cash and cash equivalents is held in eight stable financial institutions for investment and cash handling purposes.